jonvi/DylanTourScraper/README.md

 The purpose of the program is to scrape the tour date, location, venue and ticket link off the [official Bob Dylan website](https://www.bobdylan.com/on-tour/).
 Then format the information to a subreddit sidebar in a markdown format.

+### Requirements
+Python2.x, [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [requests](http://docs.python-requests.org/en/master/).
+The libraries can be installed with `pip install -r requirements.txt`.

 ### How to Run the Scraper
-Simply run bobrunner.py with Python2.x and [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [requests](http://docs.python-requests.org/en/master/) installed.
-The output will then be printed to the console.
+Simply run bobrunner.py with Python2.x and the output will then be printed to the console.

 ### Example Output
 * 31 Mar - Dusseldorf, Germany - [Mitsubishi Electric Halle](https://www.ticketmaster.de/artist/bob-dylan-tickets/1607?cities=60055)